 - Have dinner at Restaurant MaK.

-Day two is reserved for exploring the Maribor region, which includes great wineries, vineyards and of course a scenic drive to go along with it.
-You’ve already learned about wine on Day One so Day Two is perfect to expand your knowledge, first hand with a little day trip.
+The next of our two days in Maribor itinerary is reserved for exploring the Maribor region, which includes great wineries, vineyards and of course a scenic drive to go along with it.
+You've already learned about wine on Day One so Day Two is perfect to expand your knowledge, first hand with a little day trip.

 Here is where we stopped that we would recommend.
 But of course we suggest making the day yours by stopping as you see fit and altering the schedule as needed.